France treads fine line on EU deficit-cutting targets

 Appointed in late March after the Socialists were drubbed in local elections, Valls promised in his first policy speech to give priority to kickstarting growth, fuelling concern that France might let the targets slip.

-But after stern words from Brussels and Berlin, his government said it would stick to its commitments, unveiling the terms of a 50 billion euro ($69 billion) savings package that will freeze pensions and welfare benefits for a year and clamp down on public spending.
+But after stern words from Brussels and Berlin, his government said it would stick to its commitments, unveiling the terms of a 50 billion euro (41 billion pounds) savings package that will freeze pensions and welfare benefits for a year and clamp down on public spending.

 Valls is to present details of the package to parliament's finance committee before it is sent off to the European Commission, which polices member states' public finances.